vv9k/wutag/README.md

 The `set` subcommand can also be used with a pattern like this:
  - `wutag set -g '**' -- rust code`

+To get the tags of some entries use:
+ - `wutag get src/lib.rs src/main.rs`

 The `rm` subcommand removes specified tags from the list of files.
 It behaves similarly to the `set` subcommand:
  - `wutag rm src/lib.rs src/main.rs -- code`
  - `wutag rm -g '**' -- rust code`